Adaptive Sports Movement

 What moves you?

-Physical activity and social belonging can transform the lives of people with challenged mobility
+We believe… physical activity, social belonging, and independence can transform the lives of people with disabilities.

 Our Mission